Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Surrogacy can involve several psychological, ethical, and legal complexities, and typically requires legal contracts that outline each parties’ responsibilities and compensation.

 The intended parents and surrogate typically each need an attorney to negotiate and draft this contract, as well as complete other necessary services.
-The Intended parents typically pay for everyone’s legal expenses, which can cost around $10,000.
+The Intended parents typically pay for everyone’s legal expenses, which can cost from $7,000 to $15,000.

 Other Potential Costs

-Other expenses that can come up include medical insurance for the surrogate, travel, pregnancy clothing, lost wages, payment for breast milk, and counseling fees.
+Other expenses that can come up include travel, pregnancy clothing, lost wages, payment for breast milk, and counseling fees.

 Is Surrogacy Covered by Insurance?

 Surrogacy is not typically covered by health insurance, but the situation isn’t always cut and dry.
-While about 30 percent of health insurance plans include language that specifies the plan does not cover costs for a woman for surrogacy, a few plans do provide coverage.
+Some health insurance plans include language that clearly specifies the plan does not cover costs for a woman for surrogacy, while a few plans state that they do provide coverage.

 Many insurance plans, however, don’t make it entirely clear whether they do or don’t cover surrogacy.
 Surrogacy agencies, however, can often help intended parents evaluate the surrogate’s health insurance plan to determine whether or not the pregnancy will be covered.

-In some cases, the would-be parents will need to purchase outside insurance for the surrogate from a comprehensive surrogacy insurance agency, which can run approximately $25,000.
+In some cases, the would-be parents will need to purchase outside insurance for the surrogate from a comprehensive surrogacy insurance agency, which can run $12,000 to $30,000.

 What To Know About Surrogacy Fees